Peharge/p-terminal/README.md

 In development: Peharge Terminal: The coolest terminal in the world - More [p-terminal.com](https://peharge.github.io/MAVIS-web/p-term.html).

+The commit history can be found at: https://github.com/Peharge/p-terminal-old

 # NEWS

 - **[23.04.2025]** Developmentstart of P-Term and PP-Ptem